tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why do programmers wear glasses?
-Because they need to C# 🤖
+⚡ AI Joke of the Day: 🤖 Judge: "I sentence you to the maximum punishment..."
+Me (thinking): "Please be death, please be death..."
+Judge: "Learn Java!"
+Me: "Damn." 🤖

 ---